 Focus on USPs

 Unique selling propositions, or USPs, are the characteristics of a product or service that sets it apart from the competition.
 Customers today are inundated with buying options, so you’ll have a real advantage if they are able to quickly grasp how your towing service meets their needs or wishes.
 It’s wise to do all you can to ensure your USPs stand out on your website and in your marketing and promotional materials, stimulating buyer desire.

 Global pizza chain Domino’s is renowned for its USP: “Hot pizza in 30 minutes or less, guaranteed.”
 Signature USPs for your towing business could be:

 You may not like to network or use personal connections for business gain.
 But your personal and professional networks likely offer considerable untapped business potential.
 Maybe that Facebook friend you met in college is now running a towing business, or a LinkedIn contact of yours is connected to dozens of potential clients.
-Maybe your cousin or neighbor has been working in towing for years and can offer invaluable insight and industry connections.
+Maybe your cousin or neighbor has been working as a towing truck operator for years and can offer invaluable insight and industry connections.

 The possibilities are endless, so it’s a good idea to review your personal and professional networks and reach out to those with possible links to or interest in towing.
 You’ll probably generate new customers or find companies with which you could establish a partnership.
 Online businesses might also consider affiliate marketing as a way to build relationships with potential partners and boost business.

 Step 12: Build Your Team